Dematerialization

 So, there was a time when investors used to carry shares in physical files, put them into suitcases and go to their stockbrokers in order to sell them off.
 Similarly, when they bought any shares, you would get heaps of files from the broker which they needed to store.

-Of course, they had the option to let those be with the broker, but won’t that be a risky affair.
-Then came the concept of Dematerialization!
+Of course, they had the option to let those stay with the broker itself, but won’t that be a risky affair?

 Wait, what?

-The word “Dematerialization” might look a heavy technical term but simply put, it is basically a way of converting your stocks into a non-physical or non-tangible entity.
+The word “Dematerialisation” might look like a heavy technical term but Dematerialisation meaning is really simple.
+It is basically a way of converting your stocks into a non-physical or non-tangible entity.

-Once your Dematerialize your shares, there is no further need to access your stocks physically.
+Once you Dematerialise your shares, there is no further need to access your stocks physically.
 In fact, all these shares are moved to a Demat Account that can be accessed online, anytime, anywhere without anybody else’s dependency.

 It is something like you do with your banking account.